DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged backup 3.md

 **Elf, Wood, bowmen:** *(These chaos/neutral 1st level wood elf fighters’ vital stats are HD 1d10, HP 8 each, AC 12, MV 30 ft.
 Their primary attributes are physical.
 Their significant attribute is dexterity 15.
 Their special abilities include hide, move silently, pass without trace, and longbow training.
 They wear padded armor and carry longbows (specialized; +4 to hit; 1d6 + 1 damage) with twelve arrows each, short swords +1, and 3–18 silver pieces in coin each.
 XP: 13 + 1.)*

-**Elf, Wood, spearman:** *(These 1st level chaotic neutral fighters’ vital statistics are HD 1d10, HP 8 each, AC 13, MV 30 ft.
+**Elf, Wood, spearman:** *(These 1ˢᵗ level wood elf fighters’ vital statistics are Level 1(d10), HP 8 each, AC 13, MV 30 ft., disposition chaos/neutral.
 Their primary attributes are physical.
 Their significant attribute is dexterity 15.
-They wear leather armor.
-They carry a spear (specialized; +3 to hit; 1d6+1 damage), a longsword (+2 to hit; 1d8 damage), and 2–12 silver in coin each.
+They attack with a specialized spear [+3 to hit; 1d6+1 damage] or a longsword [+2 to hit; 1d8 damage].
+They wear leather armor and carry 2–12 silver in coin each.
 Their special abilities include hide, move silent, and pass without trace.
 XP: 13+1.)*

-**Elf, Wood, swordsman:** _(They are 1st–3rd level, chaotic neutral fighters whose vital stats are HD 1d10, HP 5 per level, AC 14, MV 30 ft.
+**Elf, Wood**, swordsman: _(These 1ˢᵗ–3ʳᵈ level wood elf fighters’ vital statistics are Level 1–3(d10), HP 5 each per level, AC 14, MV 30 ft., disposition chaos/neutral.
 Their primary attributes are physical.
 Their significant attribute is strength 15.
-Their special abilities include hide, move silent, pass without trace, longsword training.
+Their special abilities include hide, move silent, pass without trace, and longsword training.
 They wear leather armor and a shield.
-They carry a longsword [specialized; +4 to +6 to hit; 1d8+2 damage], dagger, and 2–12 gp.
+They attack with a specialized longsword [+4 to +6 to hit; 1d8+2 damage] and carry a dagger and 2–12 gold in coin.
 XP: 13+1; 16+2; 26+3.)_

 **Ghoul:** _(These creatures’ vital stats are Level 2(d8), HP 10 each, AC 14, MV 30 ft., disposition chaos/evil.
 Their primary attributes are physical.
 They attack with 2 claws for 1d4+2 damage and 1 bite for 1d4+1 damage.
 Their special abilities include paralysis (requiring a save versus paralysis upon being clawed or bitten by non-elves, lasting 20-50 minutes [1d4+1 x 10]), immunity to sleep and charm spells, and conversion of killed victims into ghouls (unless a  spell is cast).
 These monsters will not enter the magic circle of a  spell.
 XP: 30+2)_